Blumenau: Economy

 Blumenau's main economic activity is still the textile industry, represented by large manufacturers such as Cia.
 Hering, Karsten and Teka.

 Another area that draws attention is that of information technology; the city is the headquarters of the so-called Brazilian Silicon Valley, and many software leaders in its segment, some of whom were born in Blusoft and Instituto Gene startup incubators.
 Blumenau is also known as a location for the manufacturing of metallurgic, mechanical, and electrical equipment.

 It has a strong economy, boosted by strong trade, service, and tourism events, with exhibitions of international importance, which are generally held in Vila Germânica (German Villa Park).
 Additionally, a new but rapidly expanding market is the production of craft beer, such as Eisenbahn.

 Transport

-Even though Blumenau has its own airport, normally passengers use scheduled flights operated from Ministro Victor Konder International Airport, located in the nearby municipality of Navegantes.
-Gol Airlines, Azul Brazilian Airlines, Latam, and Avianca offer for its passengers bus transfers between Navegantes and Blumenau at regular times.
+Even though Blumenau is served by Quero-quero Airport, normally passengers use scheduled flights operated from Ministro Victor Konder International Airport, located in the nearby municipality of Navegantes.
+Gol Airlines, Azul Brazilian Airlines, and Latam offer for its passengers bus transfers between Navegantes and Blumenau at regular times.

+During Oktoberfest, Azul operates flights at the local airport.

 Tourism

 The Blumenau's Tourism Department maintains four tour routes covering different aspects of the city.
 Besides these, there's the festival of the municipality.
 Also, the Oktoberfest of Blumenau, held every October, attracts over a million tourists every year.
+Originally begun as a fundraiser to alleviate the devastating floods of 1983 and 1984, the Blumenau Oktoberfest has become the second largest Oktoberfest after Munich.